 PIs are extremely busy (no surprise there), and often their finance systems are opaque and difficult to use.
 As a result, they can forget how much funding they have to spend and by when, particularly with multi-year projects.
 Sponsors don’t like this, because they want researchers to fully use their funding and do so in a timely manner.
 If PIs don’t use all of their awards in time, it can look like they asked for too much funding or can’t properly manage resources.
 Not spending allocated funding can also jeopardize their ability to secure funding in the future.

 On the other hand, institutions may overspend on a grant.
 If departments do not budget properly (or at all), they may unknowingly use all of the funding from the award and have to ask the institution to cover the rest.
 Clearly this is also less than ideal.

-That’s where Cayuse Financials comes in.
+That’s where Cayuse Fund Manager comes in.
 The interface shows up-to-date financial data and interfaces with systems such as General Ledger (GL), HR systems and payroll.
 The software helps to quickly identify budgetary and compliance risks before they get out of hand, which keeps everyone happy.

 2. Providing transparency while protecting sensitive data

 Research data is obviously highly sensitive and must be protected against unauthorized use.
 But access to many systems, like GL and accounting spreadsheets, is all or none.
 This can be frustrating when users need varying levels of access–for instance, the ability to see transaction data but not individual salaries.